 Located in the Stapleton district of Staten Island.
 The following information was taken from the December 26, 1999 edition of the Staten Island Advance:

 Designed by architect Jim Whitford, this theater was opened in 1918 by veteran showman Charles Moses on Beach Street in Stapleton.

-The theater offered plays and vaudeville on Sundays.
-1919 was a gala year for this theater, with a steady parade of such performers as Fred Allen, Victor Moore, George Raft, Sophie Tucker, Georgie Jessel and Ben Bernie.
-Moses and Johnson eventually added a reel of motion picture news events to their Sunday concerts and when vaudeville died out in the late 1920s, motion pictures succeeded the stage shows.
+The theatre offered plays and vaudeville on Sundays.
+1919 was a gala year for this theatre, with a steady parade of such performers as Fred Allen, Victor Moore, George Raft, Sophie Tucker, Georgie Jessel and Ben Bernie.
+Moses and Johnson eventually added a reel of motion picture news events to their Sunday concerts and when vaudeville died out in the late-1920’s, motion pictures succeeded the stage shows.

 The Liberty Theatre, like many other theaters of the day, had a double-feature-only policy.

 It was closed in 1953 and later became a bowling alley and now serves as a church.